 Consignment options are available for customers who wish to sell their old toys and new items from eco-friendly toy brands are available for purchase.
 Play It Again Kids sells items such as electric toys, puzzles, dolls, musical toys, bath toys, action figures, activity centers, costumes, ride-on toys, outdoor toys, and many more.

-Many readers might assume that Etsy is not for selling crafts and DIY kits, but the online shop has become much more than that since it was founded in 2005.
+Many readers might assume that Etsy is not for selling crafts, but the online shop has become much more than that since it was founded in 2005.
 Though its selection is not nearly as robust or organized as the toy-centric sites above, fans of flea market finds will love the thrift store-like appeal Etsy’s used toy selection has to offer.
-You can also buy new, homemade or eco-friendly toys and clothing from artistic and talented vendors.
+You can also buy new, homemade, or eco-friendly toys and clothing from artistic and talented vendors.